-Day 2: Tuesday 6 October, London
+Day 2: Tuesday 3 October, London

-- The British Library, including a 'behind the scenes' tour of the Conservation Studios - Sir John Soane's Museum, including Soane's private apartments and Research Library - Welcome Dinner (venue to be confirmed)

-We begin our tour at the British Library, the national library of the United Kingdom and the world's largest library, with over 170 million catalogued items including books, manuscripts, journals, newspapers, magazines, sound and music recordings, videos, play-scripts, patents, databases, maps, stamps, prints, and drawings.
+- The British Library, including a 'behind the scenes' tour of the Conservation Studios - Sir John Soane's Museum, including Soane's private apartments and Research Library - Welcome Dinner magazines, sound and music recordings, videos, play-scripts, patents, databases, maps, stamps, prints, and drawings.
 The library receives a copy of every book published in the UK and Ireland in addition to purchasing books from around the world, so adds over 3 million items to its collections every year, requiring 10 kilometres of new bookshelves.
 We will limit ourselves in this vast collection to an introduction to the historical King's Library of King George III, given to the nation by George IV.
 Since the 1970s, this collection has been housed in the King's Tower, designed by the new British Libraries architect, Colin St John Wilson.
 We also take a private tour of the Centre for Conservation, where the iconic treasures of the Library are treated.